|

 of smaller bodies, some of which are potential hazards on a local

+or regional basis.
 A comprehensive survey requires monitoring a large volume

 of space to discover asteroids and comets whose orbits can bring